indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 ---

 Stasis is bad.
 There is no agility about statis.
-It gives me the feeling more of unchangeability rathen than the lack of volatility.
+When a component falls into statis, I'll let it be, and it'll carry on doing what it does.
+Until it breaks, that is.
+Everything falls apart until it can be fixed.

-When I first SSHed into a remote box on the other side of the world, I felt like a hacker.
+When I first SSH'd into a remote box on the other side of the world, I felt like a hacker.
 I would pain-stakingly wait the 250ms RTT and configure the box.
 I had to.
 If I did not, everything would not work.
-Over time, the server fell into statis, and I would not want to change anything with the fear of breaking my configuration.
+Over time, the server fell into statis, and then it broke.
+Development stopped.

+Chef offers a means to declare your server architecture, and cook it.
-Cooking with Chef feels like learning a DSL, and while I despise learning DSLs because of the shortness of their lifespans, I find cooking with Chef an necessity when it comes to managing a server.
+Learning to cook with Chef feels like learning a DSL, and while I despise learning DSLs because of the shortness of their lifespans, I find the process a necessity now.

 If you are like me, and like to experiment, then often things can go fubar.
-However, it's comforting to then experiment when you know you can get your system back up and running from scratch in 15 minutes.
+It is comforting and encouranging to know that everything can be reconstructed in 15 minutes.